irnb/board/Readme.md

 ## Contact 📬

-For any inquiries or collaboration proposals, please reach out via [Hamid AT europe DOT com ].
+For any inquiries or collaboration, please reach out via [Hamid AT europe DOT com ].

 > I'm attempting to substitute the content from the [@hamidList](https://t.me/hamidList) Telegram channel into this repository.